Dixin/dixin.github.io/src/content/posts/lambda-calculus-via-c-2-boolean-and-logic.md

 published: 2024-11-04
 description: "Lambda calculus is a formal system for function definition and function application, so in lambda calculus, the only primitive is anonymous function.
 Anonymous function is actually very powerful.
 With"
 image: ""
-tags: ["LINQ via C#", "C#", ".NET", "Lambda Calculus", "Functional Programming", "Church Encoding", "Church Booleans"]
+tags: [".NET", "C#", "Church Booleans", "Church Encoding", "Functional Programming", "Lambda Calculus", "LINQ via C#"]
-category: "LINQ via C#"
+category: ".NET"
 draft: false
 lang: ""
 ---